trancemind/mina-docker-compose/README.md

 - two `mina daemon` different containers for `mainnet` and `devnet` separately using different daemon port bindings (devnet disabled by default);
 - two `mina archive` containers (for `mainnet` and `devnet` containers);
 - postgresql container to be used by `mina archive` containers as a database server;
-- and the `mina sidecar` to collect and send out node uptime stats.
+- `mina sidecar` to collect and send out node uptime stats;
+- there is also included "mina-snark-stopper" script and "Node Performance Dashboard".

 Note: for both networks (mainnet and devnet) there is used same wallet (key file) being used in the folder `keys/`.
 If need, to use different keys, it's possible to separate the `keys/` folder, e.g.: `keys/devnet/` and `keys/mainnet/`.